Assembly Line Meaning, Importance, Types & Example

 Published by MBA Skool Team, Last Updated: August 31, 2021

 What is Assembly Line?

-Assembly line is a concept in production & manufacture of goods, where smaller products are assembled at different steps, and the final product is made.
-In assembly line production, the main product moves from stage one to the end stage, in a defined sequence.
-In most cases, an assembly line is a partial automated process, and at each stage there is a human intervention.
+Assembly line is a process in manufacturing for production of goods where smaller products are assembled at different steps in a sequence to produce the final product.
+In assembly line production, the main product moves from stage one to the end stage in a defined sequence.
+In most cases, an assembly line is a partial automated process, and at each stage there might be a human intervention.

 Importance of Assemble Line